kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 #### Submodule factory { #submodule-factory }

-The `@KoraSubmodule` annotation marks the interface for which to build a module for the current compilation module, it will contain all components marked with the `@Module` and `@Component` annotations.
+The `@KoraSubmodule` annotation marks the interface for which a module should be built for the current compilation module.
+It will contain all components marked with the `@Module` and `@Component` annotations.
-Annotation is useful if you are breaking your project into [multi-modules application](https://docs.gradle.org/current/userguide/multi_project_builds.html) in terms of `Gradle` build tool, where each is responsible for some piece of functionality, and the `@KoraApp` application itself is built in a separate module from the logic.
+This annotation is useful when you split a project into a [multi-project application](https://docs.gradle.org/current/userguide/multi_project_builds.html) from the `Gradle` build tool point of view, where each module is responsible for its own part of functionality, and the application with `@KoraApp` is assembled in a separate compilation module.
+This approach helps structure a large project by domain areas and improve build time: changes in one project module do not force the annotation processor to analyze the entire application code again.

-An inheritor interface will be created for the interface, where all interfaces labeled `@Module` will be inherited and default-methods for classes labeled as `@Component` will be created.
+An inheritor interface will be generated for the interface.
+It will inherit all interfaces marked with `@Module` and create factory methods for classes marked as `@Component`.

-For example, you have application-module that contains submodule with module:
+For example, you have a separate application module that contains this `@KoraSubmodule`:

 ===! ":fontawesome-brands-java: `Java`"